The United Kingdom of Israel:

 ex libris—books about spiritual direction

 Two of the best books we’ve come across that discuss the practical ins and outs of discernment are Spiritual Passages by Benedict Groeschel, C.F.R., and Seeking Spiritual Direction by Thomas Dubay, S.M.
-Both authors have written other books as well, but people interested in learning more about spiritual direction may find these two titles particularly helpful.
+Both authors have written other excellent books as well, but people interested in learning more about spiritual direction may find these two titles particularly helpful.

 pray the Psalms—several obvious connections to this lesson